Truck mix Truck Tralier Truck Truck Truck JCB

 11.It is built over a body of water that is large and has variable flow.It is constructed when water needs to be conveyed through tunnels or channels under a roadway.

-13.The bridge provides an easy route for transportation which saves time and shortens the distance.Culvert is provided for easy flow of water through its natural course.
+12.Bridges can resist heavy and speeding vehicles.Culvert is provided for the easy flow of water through its natural course.
 Also, provide easy transportation.

-Table1-Comparison between bridge or culvert
+Table1-Comparison between bridge and culvert

 FAQs: